CORE-Robotics-Lab/ProLoNets/README.md

 * `-rand`: Should the ProLoNet agent be randomly-initialized?
 Include flag to set to `True`.
 * `-deep`: Should the ProLoNet include dynamic growth?
 Include flag to set to `True`.
 * `-adv`: Should the ProLoNet be an "M-Mistake" agent?
 Include the flag to set to `True`.
 The probability itself is hard-coded in the ProLoNet file at line 35.
+* `--reproduce`: Use pre-specified random seeds for lunar lander and cart pole?
+Include to indicate `True`, omit for `False`.

 For the `-a` or `--agent_type` flag, valid options are:
 * `prolo` for a normal ProLoNet agent